ory/sdk/clients/kratos/dart/doc/FrontendApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **createBrowserRegistrationFlow**
-> RegistrationFlow createBrowserRegistrationFlow(returnTo, loginChallenge, afterVerificationReturnTo)
+> RegistrationFlow createBrowserRegistrationFlow(returnTo, loginChallenge, afterVerificationReturnTo, organization)

 Create Registration Flow for Browsers

 This endpoint initializes a browser-based user registration flow.
-This endpoint will set the appropriate cookies and anti-CSRF measures required for browser-based flows.  :::info  This endpoint is EXPERIMENTAL and subject to potential breaking changes in the future.  :::  If this endpoint is opened as a link in the browser, it will be redirected to `selfservice.flows.registration.ui_url` with the flow ID set as the query parameter `?flow=`.
+This endpoint will set the appropriate cookies and anti-CSRF measures required for browser-based flows.
+If this endpoint is opened as a link in the browser, it will be redirected to `selfservice.flows.registration.ui_url` with the flow ID set as the query parameter `?flow=`.
 If a valid user session exists already, the browser will be redirected to `urls.default_redirect_url`.
 If this endpoint is called via an AJAX request, the response contains the flow without a redirect.
 In the case of an error, the `error.id` of the JSON response body can be one of:  `session_already_available`: The user is already signed in. `security_csrf_violation`: Unable to fetch the flow because a CSRF violation occurred. `security_identity_mismatch`: The requested `?return_to` address is not allowed to be used.
 Adjust this in the configuration!
 If this endpoint is called via an AJAX request, the response contains the registration flow without a redirect.
 This endpoint is NOT INTENDED for clients that do not have a browser (Chrome, Firefox, ...) as cookies are needed.
 More information can be found at [Ory Kratos User Login](https://www.ory.sh/docs/kratos/self-service/flows/user-login) and [User Registration Documentation](https://www.ory.sh/docs/kratos/self-service/flows/user-registration).

 ### Example
 ```dart